alinex/node-validator/README.md

 The ultimate validation library for javascript!

 This module will help validating complex structures.
 And should be used on all external information.
+Like configuration or user input.
+It's strength are very complex structures but as easily it works with simple things.
+It's the best validator ever, see the comparison with others later.

-- easy build class based schema definitions
+- class based schema definitions
 - multiple predefined types
-- easy to extend schema types
-- check value against schema
+- multiple options per type
-- supports sanitization and optimization
+- __check and transform__ values
-- also possible in deep and complex data structures
+- specialized in deep and complex data structures
+- supports __dependency checks__ with references
 - can give a human readable description
-- supports dependency checks
-- transform schema and values

-The schema based definition using instances of the predefined schema classes gives the opportunity to define a detailed structure step by step.
-Later you can run the check of this created schema structure on your data structure.

-This is mostly used in configuration there it will preparse all settings and check them before running and use them.
-It will give a detailed description of the problems if there are some.
-It can also save the result as pure JavaScript files to be imported at runtime without the necessary to recheck them.
+- command line interface (cli)
+- including data loading
+- precompile JSON config for any system

+The core builds a __schema__ which is build as combination of different type instances from the schema classes.
+This schema builder mechanism allows to setup complex structures with optimizations and logical validation.
+It can be build step by step, cloned and redefined...

+With such a schema you can directly __validate__ your data structure or use it to load and validate data structure or to transform them into optimized JSON data files using the command line interface.
+A schema can also describe itself human readable for users to describe what is needed.
+If some value failed an error message is given with reference to the original value and the description what failed and what is needed.

-This library can help you make your life secure and easy but you have to run every external data through it using a detailed data description.
+This library can help you make your life secure and easy but you should have to define your data structure deeply, before.
 If you do so you can trust and use the values as they are without further checks.
-And you'll get the benefit of automatically optimized values like for `handlebars` type you get a ready to use handlebar function back.
+And you'll get the benefit of automatically optimized values and easy to use configuration files back.

+You may also split up complex configuration files for any system into multiple files which are combined together by the validator after each change.

 __Read the complete documentation under [https://alinex.gitbooks.io/validator](https://alinex.gitbooks.io/validator)__